hombreperro45/docs/docs/library/Core_Template.md

 # Title

---Check the display name entry in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--
+--Check the display name entry in the corresponding core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--

 ## Background

---Use Google, Wikipedia, Emulation wikis, Github repository README's and descriptions for information--
+--Use Google, Wikipedia, Emulation wikis, Github repository README's and descriptions to find information--

 ### Why use this core?
+--OPTIONAL SECTION--

---OPTIONAL SECTION; this is for platforms that have multiple libretro cores e.g. SNES--
+--This section is for platforms that have multiple libretro cores e.g. SNES--

 --Possible topics to talk about--

 --Does the core have notable enhancements or differences compared to standalone or other cores?-- --Recommended for Netplay?--
---Is the core for underpowered hardware?--
---Is the core designed to run on specific platforms?--
+--Is the core designed to run on specific hardware or platforms?--

 ### Author(s):

---Check the authors entry in the relevant core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)-- --Use internet aliases whenever possible--
+--Check the authors entry in the corresponding core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--
+--Use internet aliases whenever possible--

 ## Contribute to this documentation